How to see the forest despite the trees: Introduction

 \section{Introduction}

-Graphs (directed, undirected, mixed, hyper-) are fundamental mathematical tools for modelling problems of real-life networks.
-For example, a GPS seeks to find the fastest/shortest path from one location of a map to another.
+Graphs (directed, undirected, mixed, hyper-) are fundamental mathematical tools for modelling problems of real life networks.
+For example, a GPS seeks to find the fastest/shortest path from one location on a map to another.

-For managing practical problems, the very first step is to capture (define) formally a certain intuitive feature of the network.
-For example, the feeling that a graph $G=(V,E)$ with node-set $V$ and edge-set $E$ \lq consists of one piece/component\rq\ or that $G$ \lq is connected\rq\ can be formally defined by requiring that $V$ cannot be cut (partitioned) into two non-empty parts in such a way that no edge connects the two parts.
+For managing practical problems, the very first step is to capture (define) formally certain intuitive features of the network.
+For example, the intuition that a graph $G=(V,E)$ with node-set $V$ and edge set $E$ \lq consists of one piece/component\rq\ or that $G$ \lq is connected\rq\ can be formally defined by requiring that $V$ cannot be cut (partitioned) into two non-empty parts in such a way that no edge connects the two parts.
 Another possibility is to require that there is a path connecting any two nodes.
 These two formal definitions of connectedness are easily seen to be equivalent.

 A {\bf tree} $G=(V,T)$ is a critically (or minimally) connected graph in the sense that deleting any of its edges destroys connectivity.
 This is equivalent to requiring that $G$ is connected and includes no circuit.
 Yet another equivalent definition is that $G$ is connected and every non-empty subset $X\subseteq V$ of nodes is sparse in the sense that $X$ induces at most $\vert X\vert -1$ edges.
-The connectivity of a graph $G$ is equivalent to requiring that $G$ includes a spanning tree.
-A {\bf forest} is a graph whose components are trees.
+The connectedness of a graph $G$ is equivalent to requiring that $G$ includes a spanning tree.
+A {\bf forest} is a graph whose connected components are trees.
 An equivalent definition is that the graph includes no circuit, that is, the graph is sparse.
+In what follows, sometimes we refer to the edge-set itself of a forest as a forest.

 Node, edge, degree, path, circuit, loop, cut, tree, forest, arborescence, branching, (connected) component: these are some of the most important basic concepts of graph theory.
-An easy property is that an undirected graph $G=(V,E)$ with an $n$-element node-set $V$ and edge-set $E$ admits an $st$-path (a path connecting two specified nodes $s,t\in V$) if and only if there is no empty cut separating $s$ and $t$, that is, the number $d_G(X)$ of edges between $X$ and $V-X$ is positive whenever $s\in X\subseteq V-t$.
-There are simple efficient algorithms for checking local connectivity (between nodes $s$ and $t$) that either find an $s\ol t$-set $X$ with $d_G(X)=0$ or find an $st$-path. $G$ is called (globally) connected if there is a path between any two nodes $s,t\in V$.
+An easy property is that an undirected graph $G=(V,E)$ with an $n$-element node-set $V$ and edge set $E$ admits an $st$-path (a path connecting two specified nodes $s,t\in V$) if and only if there is no empty cut separating $s$ and $t$, that is, the number $d_G(X)$ of edges between $X$ and $V-X$ is positive whenever $s\in X\subseteq V-t$.
+There are simple efficient algorithms for checking local connectivity (between nodes $s$ and $t$) that either find such a set $X$ with $d_G(X)=0$ or find an $st$-path. $G$ is called (globally) connected if there is a path between any two nodes $s,t\in V$.